Doctors letters

 Timescales

 Private letters do not take priority over NHS work and hence may take some time to prepare.
-Please allow at least 28 days after the payment of fees.
+Please allow at least 28 days for the GP to complete this work.

 In genuinely urgent cases, we will do our best to meet your deadline; however, we cannot promise this.
 If you cannot wait, we will refund your fee if the letter has not yet been written.